 Larry Middleton was a name that cropped up quite often as a credible opponent for some of the bigger names of the late ‘60s and early ‘70s.
 He fought in arguably the toughest era ever for heavyweight boxing.
 He had a relatively short career, fighting 35 times in 12 years, but what his career lacked in quantity, he made up for it with quality competition.
 He was tall and lanky, working behind a long jab, and demonstrating toughness and power.
 He was generally a step below the best in the division, but he was nearly always competitive.

-The narrow loss against the number 2 contender didn’t diminish Middleton’s stock, and he followed it up with a fight with another top contender in Ron Lyle.
+The narrow loss against the number two contender didn’t diminish Middleton’s stock, and he followed it up with a fight with another top contender in Ron Lyle.
 The powerful Lyle overwhelmed Middleton early, dropping him twice, the second time for the count, in a quick 3rd round knockout.
-11 months later, Larry got another shot at Lyle, losing again, but lasting the 10 round distance.
+Eleven months later, Larry got another shot at Lyle, losing again, but lasting the ten round distance.

 A win over tough gatekeeper Jack O’Halloran led to a draw against longtime contender Jimmy Ellis.
 Middleton continued to run the gauntlet, next losing a wide decision to the dangerous Oscar Bonavena.
-After that May 1974 loss, Middleton wore down, and began losing more than he won.
+After that May 1974 loss, Middleton started to wear down, and began losing more than he won.
 Losses to Howard Smith, Duane Bobick, Scott LeDoux, and Ken Norton helped bring about the end of Middleton’s career.
-A decision win over Roger Russell in October 1976 appeared to make for a victorious end, but he ended up fighting once more in 1978, losing an 8 round nod to Charlie Harris.
+A decision win over Roger Russell in October 1976 appeared to make for a victorious end, but he ended up fighting once more in 1978, dropping an eight round nod to Charlie Harris.

 Middleton was a tough competitor, bringing out the best in great fighters.
 Against the elite, he lost more than he won, but he remained a tough out for anyone.
 He lived around Baltimore after his fighting career ended, and died in January 2014 at age 71.